New York State Mold Law January 1, 2016

 Article 32 of the New York State Labor Law is a consumer protection act and was implemented because of Hurricane Sandy where many out of state and unlicensed contractors took advantage of desperate home & business owners.

 A new bill signed into legislation by New York Governor Andrew Cuomo has changed the way that professionals involved with assessment and remediation of mold conduct their business.
 The New York Department of Labor will be overseeing this Mold law and handing down penalties to contractors in violation.
 CLICK HERE FOR LEGISLATION.
 CLICK HERE FOR THE FACTSHEET

 Note: The State of New York does little to police the new law and the industry is largely self-regulating.
 Beware of mold remediation contractors that provide estimates for mold removal without a 3rd party assessment.
 The state relies on consumer complaints made directly to NYS DOL.

-As of January 1st 2016, all companies conducting assessment or remediation must be licensed by the State of New York.
+As of January 1st, 2016, all companies conducting assessment or remediation of mold must be licensed by the State of New York.

-One of the most important parts of the new law is that mold removal companies are no longer permitted to conduct their own assessment of a mold remediation
+One of the most important parts of the New York State Mold law is that mold removal companies are no longer permitted to conduct their own assessment of a mold remediation